Cryptomatte

-Cryptomatte is open-source software created by Jonah Friedman and Andy Jones at Psyop, but is also used synonymously for the specific style of image created by the software or other software working alike.
+Cryptomatte is a piece of open-source software created by Jonah Friedman and Andy Jones at Psyop.
+It is also used synonymously for the specific style of image created by the software or other software working alike.

-Owing to its ubiquity, integration into popular 3D graphic software and rather easy usability, Cryptomatte became a quasi standard in the industry.
+Cryptomatte is a quasi-standard in the industry, because of its ubiquity, integration into popular 3D graphics software, and ease of use.

 Render processing

 The program itself creates an ID matte of a scene that can be used to create for example image masks for single or multiple objects in the scene.
 The ID matte has a very distinctive look and itself is sometimes referred to as cryptomatte.
 These cryptomatte images are in general very colourful assigning each object or material a different random colour.
 The program creates mattes that support motion blur, transparency and depth of field using data that is already available at render time.

 Supported render engines

-Cryptomatte images can be created by various 3D graphic programs like Blender, Autodesk Maya, Autodesk 3ds Max or Houdini and are usually exported using the OpenEXR file format.
+Cryptomatte images can be created by several 3D graphic programs like Blender, Autodesk Maya, Autodesk 3ds Max or Houdini and are usually exported using the OpenEXR file format.

-Whether a program is able to generate a cryptomatte or not is determined by the used render engine.
+Whether a program is able to generate a cryptomatte or not is determined by the render engine being used.
 If a program supports more than one render engine it is possible that it can generate cryptomatte images with one engine while being unable to do so with the other one.
 Blender, for example, had no option to create a cryptomatte image before version 2.80.
-With version 2.80 only the path-tracing render engine „Cycles” supported creating a cryptomatte while the newly added real-time render engine „Eevee” did not.
+With version 2.80, only the "Cycles" path-tracing render engine supported creating a cryptomatte whereas "Eevee", the newly added real-time render engine, did not.
 The support to create cryptomatte images was added to Eevee with version 2.92 that was published on February 25, 2021 one and a half years after Eevee was first published.

 The following render engines are known to support creating cryptomatte images: